-- the separate Non-financial Group Report, which is disclosed together with the Group Management Report, and - the remaining parts of the Annual Report.
+- the separate non-financial report of the Group, which is disclosed together with the group management report, and - the remaining parts of the annual report.

-The other information does not include the Consolidated Financial Statements, the audited Group Management Report disclosures and our audit opinion thereon.
+The other information does not include the consolidated financial statements, the group management report information audited for content and our auditor's report thereon.

-Our audit opinions on the Consolidated Financial Statements and the Group Management Report do not cover the other information and, accordingly, we do not express an audit opinion or any other form of conclusion thereon.

-In connection with our audit, we have a responsibility to read the other information referred to above and, in doing so, assess whether the other information is
+Our opinions on the consolidated financial statements and on the group management report do not cover the other information, and consequently we do not express an opinion or any other form of assurance conclusion thereon.
+In connection with our audit, our responsibility is to read the other information and, in so doing, to consider whether the other information

-- materially inconsistent with the Consolidated Financial Statements, the content of the audited Consolidated Management Report disclosures or our knowledge obtained in the audit; or - otherwise appears to be materially misrepresented.
+- is materially inconsistent with the consolidated financial statements, with the group management report information audited for content or our knowledge obtained in the audit, or - otherwise appears to be materially misstated.

-If, based on our work, we conclude that there has been a material misstatement of such other information, we are required to report that fact.
+If, based on the work we have performed on the other information that we obtained prior to the date of this auditor's report, we conclude that there is a material misstatement of this other information, we are required to report that fact.
 We have nothing to report in this regard.

-Responsibility of the Management Board and the Supervisory Board for the Consolidated Financial Statements and the Group Management Report
+Responsibilities of the Management Board and the Supervisory Board for the Consolidated Financial Statements and the Group Management Report

-The Management Board is responsible for the preparation and fair presentation of these Consolidated Financial Statements in accordance with IFRSs as adopted by the EU and the additional requirements of German law pursuant to Section 315e (1) of the German Commercial Code (HGB) and for such internal control as the Management Board deems necessary to enable the preparation of Consolidated Financial Statements that are free from material misstatement, whether due to fraud or error.
-The Management Board is also responsible for such internal control as it deems necessary to enable the preparation of Consolidated Financial Statements that are free from material misstatement, whether due to fraud or error (i.e. manipulation of the accounting system or misstatement of assets).

-In preparing the Consolidated Financial Statements, the Management Board is responsible for assessing the Group's ability to continue as a going concern.
-It is also responsible for disclosing, as applicable, matters related to a going concern.
-In addition, it is responsible for preparing the Consolidated Financial Statements on the basis of the going concern principle.
-The Group's assets and liabilities are recognised at fair value unless there is an intention to liquidate the Group or to discontinue operations, or there is no realistic alternative but to do so
+The Management Board is responsible for the preparation of consolidated financial statements that comply, in all material respects, with IFRSs as adopted by the EU and the additional requirements of German commercial law pursuant to Section 315e (1) HGB and that the consolidated financial statements, in compliance with these requirements, give a true and fair view of the assets, liabilities, financial position, and financial performance of the Group.
+In addition, the Management Board is responsible for such internal control as they have determined necessary to enable the preparation of consolidated financial statements that are free from material misstatement, whether due to fraud (i.e., fraudulent financial reporting and misappropriation of assets) or error.
+In preparing the consolidated financial statements, the Management Board is responsible for assessing the Group's ability to continue as a going concern.
+They also have the responsibility for disclosing, as applicable, matters related to going concern.
+In addition, they are responsible for financial reporting based on the going concern basis of accounting unless there is an intention to liquidate the Group or to cease operations, or there is no realistic alternative but to do so.

-The Management Board is also responsible for the preparation of the Group Management Report, which as a whole provides an accurate view of the Group's position and is consistent in all material respects with the Consolidated Financial Statements, complies with German legal requirements and appropriately presents the opportunities and risks of future development.
-Furthermore, the Management Board is responsible for the arrangements and measures (systems) it has deemed necessary to enable the preparation of a Group Management Report in accordance with the applicable German legal requirements and to provide sufficient appropriate evidence for the statements made in the Group Management Report.
+Furthermore, the Management Board is responsible for the preparation of a group management report that, as a whole, provides an appropriate view of the Group's position and is, in all material respects, consistent with the consolidated financial statements, complies with German legal requirements, and appropriately presents the opportunities and risks of future development.
+In addition, the Management Board is responsible for such arrangements and measures (systems) as they have considered necessary to enable the preparation of a group management report that is in accordance with the applicable German legal requirements, and to be able to provide sufficient appropriate evidence for the assertions in the group management report.

-The Supervisory Board is responsible for overseeing the Group's accounting process for the preparation of the Consolidated Financial Statements and the Group management report.
+The Supervisory Board is responsible for overseeing the Group's financial reporting process for the preparation of the consolidated financial statements and of the group management report.

-Auditor's Responsibility for the Audit of the Consolidated Financial Statements and the Group Management Report
+Auditor's Responsibilities for the Audit of the Consolidated Financial Statements and of the Group Management Report